Updated: 5 days ago

 Do they have a 401K match?
 How long before you can start contributing to it?

-You may think you’ll be ok with the range.
-However, after you get this new information, take the time to use this and recalculate to be sure you’ll be good from a salary standpoint.
+You may think you will be ok with the range.
+However, after you get this latest information, take the time to use this and recalculate to be sure you will be good from a salary standpoint.
 Also, be upfront and update your Recruiter on where you are with interviewing with other companies.
-Recruiters and Managers need to know where you are in process to gauge our timing on completing our interview process before you may have to make a decision to accept a job offer.
+Recruiters and Managers need to know where you are in your job search process to gauge our timing on completing the interview process for the position.
+We want to ensure we have time to get through the interview process before you may have to decide on whether to accept another job offer.

 Hiring takes time.
 Remember managers also have their 9-5 jobs to do in addition to being active in the hiring process.
-It’s a lot for them to juggle.
-They may also be picking up the slack for work on the role they want to hire.
+Managers have lot to juggle and may be doing extra work by covering for the position that is open.